k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/01_fabric jobs_overview.md

 - Process Jobs, that run a script or other executables.

-- Migrate process, that sync multiple instances of a specific Logical Unit.
+- Migrate process, that sync multiple instances of a specific LU.

 - Parser executions, that get data from tables and unstructured files which can be pushed to a table in Cassandra and then used to build an LUT Schema.